Diligence

 Code audits

-Liquid Collective engaged independent security firms Halborn and Spearbit to perform security audits of the protocol.
+Liquid Collective has engaged independent security firms including Spearbit, Quantstamp, and Halborn to perform security audits of the protocol.
 Every protocol feature deployed to mainnet has previously been reviewed by at least one of those teams.
 View all audits

 Vulnerability disclosure policy